Arka-cell/todoapp-pythondjango/README.md

     pip3 install -r requirements.txt
 ```
 ### Postgresql Configuration:
-1-You need to install Postgresql in your machine from https://www.postgresql.org/download/.
+1. You need to install Postgresql in your machine from https://www.postgresql.org/download/.
-2-Once you install Postgresql, run the following:
+2. Once you install Postgresql, run the following:

 ```Shell
     psql